alyssaq/heap/README.md

 # [Heap]( http://en.wikipedia.org/wiki/Heap_\(data_structure\) ) Implementation in C++

 This is an implementation of a **binary min-heap**.
 Heaps maintain an implicit binary tree structure in an array (I used the STL vector so that we do not have to specify an array size at creation time).
 **Min-heap property**: All nodes are less than or equal of its children.
 Thus, the minimum key always sits at the top of the heap.

-Compile:
+Compile (needs googletest header files):
     > make

 Run:
     > ./unittest.out

-You should see all tests PASSED.
+You should see that all tests have PASSED.

 ###Operations
 *n* = number of items in the heap